Downloadable PDF

 Director of curriculum and instruction discussing goals for the year with colleagues

-In the RAND Corporation’s Fifth American School District Panel Survey, school leaders across the country identified unfinished instruction as a top concern facing schools in the aftermath of the COVID-19 pandemic.
+In the RAND Corporation’s Fifth American School District Panel Survey, school leaders across the country identified unfinished instruction as a top concern facing schools.
 To address this concern, researchers recommended that districts identify which specific learning gaps exist for different groups of students—and then target those areas with effective academic interventions.

 That’s excellent guidance.
-Following it can be challenge, especially for directors of curriculum and instruction tasked with correcting learning loss in many different content areas.
+Following it can be challenging, especially for directors of curriculum and instruction tasked with course-correcting after learning interruptions in many different content areas.

 Where statewide assessments fall short